MEITREX/template_microservice/README.md

 ### Todos

-Follow the guide in the wiki: https://github.com/IT-REX-Platform/wiki/blob/main/dev-manuals/backend/new-service.md
+Follow the guide in the wiki: https://github.com/MEITREX/wiki/blob/main/dev-manuals/backend/new-service.md

 Addtionally, after cloning the repository, you need to do the following steps:
 - [ ] Setup the gradle files correctly.
 This means
   - [ ] Change the project name in the `settings.gradle` file
   - [ ] Change the package name in the `build.gradle` file (there is a TODO comment)
-  - [ ] Change the sonar project key in the `build.gradle` file (should be IT-REX-Platform_repository_name)
+  - [ ] Change the sonar project key in the `build.gradle` file (should be MEITREX_repository_name)
   - [ ] Add/Remove dependencies in the `build.gradle` file
 - [ ] Rename the package in the `src/main/java` folder to  a more suitable name (should be the same as the package name in the `build.gradle` file)
 - [ ] Remove the package-info.java files in the `src/main/java` folder (or update with the microservice specific information)